Thoovalsparsham (TV series): Reception

-From its launch onwards the serial is aired from Monday to Friday at 8:30 pm but due to low TRP rating compared to another shows in prime time slot, From November 22, 2021 it started airing at 2:00pm.
-But due to high TRP rating in afternoon slot, from 28 November 2022 the serial started airing on Monday to Saturday at 6:00 pm and ended on 11 February 2023.
+From its launch onwards the serial is aired from Monday to Friday at 8:30 pm but due to low TRP rating compared to another shows in prime time slot, From 22 November 2021 it started airing at 2:00pm.
+But due to high TRP rating in afternoon slot, from 28 November 2022 the serial started airing on Monday to Saturday at 6:00 pm and ended abruptly on 11 February 2023 due to actors date issues and poor ratings.